 How Much Omega-3 Should I Take Per Day?

-While there’s not a specific Recommended Daily Allowance (RDA) for Omega-3, most health organizations recommend 500 mg of EPA and DHA every day — for completely healthy individuals.
+While there’s no specific Recommended Daily Allowance (RDA) for Omega-3, most health organizations recommend 500 mg of EPA and DHA every day for healthy individuals.

 When determining how much Omega-3 is right for you, be sure to consider that most healing benefits are achieved with a specific ratio of DHA to EPA of 1:2.